 Florida Select Croton (Codiaeum variegatum ‘Florida Select’) is the boldest Croton species, which displays brilliantly colored foliage with bright yellow, orange, red, and even black.

-They enjoy slightly moist conditions but too wet will invite sick-looking plants, which will begin shedding old leaves.
+They enjoy slightly moist conditions, but too wet will invite sick-looking plants that begin shedding old leaves.

 18. Bush on Fire Croton